Michael-F-Bryan/gcode-rs/README.md

 Here's the process I followed when adding support for `G04` (dwell).

+0. Make a new branch on your own fork of the repo.

 1. Go to the bottom of `src/high_level.rs` and add a new test for the G code with all the valid arguments provided.